-How to Boost the Efficiency of a Sand Filter With a DE Filtering Agent
+How to Boost the Efficiency of a Sand Filter With a DE Filter Media

-There are three types of pool filters available on the market today and each comes with its pros and cons.
+There are three types of pool filters available on the market today: DE (diatomaceous earth), sand and cartridge filters; each comes with its pros and cons.

-This article shows you how you can use a DE filtering agent to boost the efficiency of your sand filter, and it also compares other alternative agents that can be used to replace filter sand.
+This article shows you how you can use a DE filtering agent in the skimmer to boost the efficiency of your sand filter, compares other sand alternative filtering agents that can be used to completely replace filter sand, and which is better to use between DE media and sand alternatives.

 - Turn on the filter while the pump is running, and note the pressure reading before doing anything.